tradingeconomics/tradingeconomics/python/README.md

 **Note:** Without APIkey  datasets will default to returning sample data.

-Results are available in differente formats, such as : JSON, pandas.DataFrame or dictionary.
+Results are available in different formats, such as : JSON, pandas.DataFrame or dictionary.

 To get calendar data for specific country, in data frame format, just type
 ```python